didifoprogram/Java/SPRING-NOTES.md

 the field or constructor/method parameter level.
 Typically used for expression-driven dependency injection.
 Also supported for dynamic resolution of handler method parameters, e.g. in Spring MVC.
-A common use case is to assign default field values using "#{systemProperties.myProp}" style expressions.
+A common use case is to assign default field values using *"#{systemProperties.myProp}"* style expressions.

 ### `@Controller`
 indicates that an annotated class is a "Controller" (e.g. a web controller).
-This annotation serves as a specialization of @Component, allowing for implementation classes to be autodetected through classpath scanning.
+This annotation serves as a specialization of `@Component`, allowing for implementation classes to be autodetected through classpath scanning.
-It is typically used in combination with annotated handler methods based on the org.springframework.web.bind.annotation.RequestMapping annotation.
+It is typically used in combination with annotated handler methods based on the *org.springframework.web.bind.annotation.RequestMapping* annotation.

 ### `@Autowired`